andraghetti/Simple/README.md

 - `caenorhabditis_elegans`
 - `danio_rerio`
 - `Saccharomyces_cerevisiae`

+This will be required in the next step, so copy the value.
+It will be used in the `--species` attribute.
+Example: `--species Drosophila_melanogaster`.

 ### Step 3: Configure the Analysis
 The pipeline accepts command line arguments that override the default values.
 You can customize the analysis by passing parameters to the Docker container: